API

 mutable struct JobQueue

-const future::Vector{Job} # all jobs with schedule_time > now()
+const future::MutableLinkedList{Job} # all jobs with schedule_time > now()

 const done::Vector{Job}